zX3no/gonk/README.md

 If somethings goes wrong with the database, you can always delete it using `gonk reset`.

-If your music player has broken lines, just increase your zoom level or font size.
+If your music player has broken lines, increase your zoom level or font size.

 ![](media/broken.png)